-Edith Doove is a curator, writer and researcher, specifically interested in notions of emergence and contingency, and in cross- and transdisciplinary collaborations.
+Edith Doove is a curator and researcher, specifically interested in notions of emergence and contingency, and in transdisciplinary collaborations.
 Central to her practice are the interconnections between art and care.

 She started curating in 1987 in Antwerp while studying art history at Leiden University.
 Working as a freelance curator and art critic in Belgium until 2010, she was director-curator of MDD-Museum Dhondt-Dhaenens (1999-2004) and curator of such large-scale projects as A Riddle for Zoersel (2000), Super!
 Triennial for Visual Art, Fashion and Design – Hasselt (2005) and Parallellepipeda – between art & science – Museum M, Leuven (2010).

-In 2010, she moved to Plymouth, UK, to join Transtechnology Research at Plymouth University, where she attained her PhD in November 2017.
+In 2010, she moved to Plymouth, UK, to join Transtechnology Research at Plymouth University, where she completed her PhD on Laughter, inframince and cybernetics – Exploring the Curatorial as Creative Act – in November 2017.
 Following Brexit, she moved to France in 2018, where she currently lives and works in Rouen.

-In 2023, she was the curator of visual arts for the Arts Festival Watou, and in 2024, she curated The Research Group – an artists’ collective 1967-1972, with accompanying publication at De Stadsmus, Hasselt.
+In 2023, she was the curator of visual arts for the Arts Festival Watou, and in 2024, she curated The Research Group – an artists’ collective 1967-1972, with accompanying publication at De Stadsmus, Hasselt on the basis of her MA thesis, completed in 1986.

 In 2025, she curated the launch of the project Covers for the World in collaboration with artist Pierre Mertens in Moshi, Tanzania.
-This project in support of Child-International, which supports children with spina bifida and hydrocephalus, made her rethink her practice.
-At the start of 2026, she will transform her creative consultancy Bureau Doove, which she started in 2015, into *hadithi – storytelling with care.
+This project, in support of Child-International, for the benefit of children with spina bifida and hydrocephalus, made her rethink her practice.
+She is therefore currently transforming her creative consultancy, Bureau Doove, which she started in 2015, into *hadithi – stories with care.

 Call for Curators recently published this Members Spotlight on her.

-everything else started as an ongoing project of drawings, photos and writing.
-Where the title initially just indicated something undefinable, alongside her main activity as a curator and researcher, it gained a bigger importance over time.
+everything else initially started as an ongoing project of drawings, photos and writing.
+Where the title merely indicated an indefinable role alongside her main activity as a curator and researcher, it gained greater importance over time and now integrates all of her activities.

 Whereas her photos can be called accidental snapshots, in which she explores the tension between reality and fiction, her drawing practice is more research-related and re-initiated through her activities within the research group The Faculty of Minor Disturbances (UK/F/P).